tanifgit/smart-day-hands-on/README.md

 We need to change the FHIR Server references, 3 different places.
 Note two have the full URL with https and the 3rd without, while all 3 don't have the /oauth2 at the end.

-After your changes it should look soemthing like this:
+After your changes it should look something like this:

 ![App - prox config](/images/app7-nginx-filled.png)